 The Company's reporting currency is the Canadian dollar, however a significant portion of the Company's revenue and operating expenses outside of Canada are denominated in U.S. dollars, with some exposure to other currencies.
-The year-over-year comparisons in the growth of revenue and operating expenses have been impacted by the relative strength of the Canadian dollar against the U.S. dollar as well as these other currencies.
+The year-over-year comparisons in the growth of revenue and operating expenses have been impacted by the performance of the Canadian dollar in relationship to the U.S. dollar as well as these other currencies.

-During the year, approximately 29% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
+During the year, approximately 23% of revenue generated was in Canadian dollars with the balance primarily in U.S. dollars.
 Since most of the input costs related to revenue are denominated in the same currency as the revenue, the impact on earnings is somewhat muted.

-The favourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$17 million.
-The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.
+The favourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the prior year, was approximately \$23 million.
+The impact on net earnings was approximately \$3 million as expenditures in foreign jurisdictions tend to be in the same currency as revenue.